thecapitalistcycle/reproduction-schemes/sna.md

 Has live links to related documents.
 Intention to add more, both from these to others and back.
 (Preface xlvii)

 Downloadable spreadsheet.

+## Other Handbooks

+See list of 18 at above link for all publications.

+Includes useful explanations from earlier SNA 1993 including:

+ - "National Accounts: A Practical Introduction" with spreadsheets
+ - "Links between Business Accounting and National Accounting"

+Also 4 more recent 2017 series on short-term statistics needed to closely monitor busiess cycle following 2007-2009:

+ - "Handbook on Cyclical Composite Indicators FOR BUSINESS CYCLE ANALYSIS 2017 edition" (lists the other 3)

+ Ignore the two old and new handbooks on Input Output Tables.
+Use better copy with proper ToC bookmarks above.

 ## Anwar Shaikh